semoglou/Python-Projects/README.md

 </div>

-Problems and Exercises that helped me to get familiar with Python
+Projects that helped me to get familiar with Python

-(In the framework of the first programming courses in university)

 **File (.py)** | Info
 ---------- | -------